-

 The loan amount will be 20% of the stated raise.
 To be approved for a $400,000 loan, the applicant must raise at least $2,000,000.

-The business may request an amended loan amount after completing the raise.
+The business may request a larger loan upon submission of its proof of investment and loan request.
 Any change must be approved by DEED and is subject to available funds.
-The loan amount may not exceed $400,000.
+The loan amount shall not exceed $400,000.

 What if I cannot raise the anticipated amount of equity funds?